 Computer Science & Innovation

 All students have computer science each week from a highly qualified technology teacher.
-In the past 3 years, all classroom teachers were given one period a week of co-teaching with their CS teacher.
+From 2015-2018, all classroom teachers were given one period a week of co-teaching with their CS teacher.
 During this time classroom teachers learned how to incorporate CS into their own curriculum.

 Students work with a variety of resources including Code.org, Tynker, Scratch, Scratch Jr, Kodable, Robot Mouse, Parrot Drones, Makey Makey, Robot Turtles, Dash and Dot Robots, WeDo Legos and so much more.